Manzi-Fabrice/Tiny_Search_Engine/common/README.md

 # Manzi Fabrice Niyigaba
 ## COSC 50 Fall 2024, TSE
 ### Common Directory
 ***

-**The common directory contains shared utility functions and resources used across different modules of the project, primarily focused on handling web page directories and storing crawled data.
-The components in this directory are designed to ensure consistency and reusability in how pages are saved and managed throughout the system. **
+**The common directory contains shared utility functions and resources used across different modules of the TSE (Tiny Search Engine) project.
+These utilities support consistent handling of web page directories, indexing, word normalization, and more, ensuring reusability and modularity across the project.**

 ##### Components
 ***

- 1. **pagedir.c: **This file contains the implementation of functions that help initialize directories for storing web pages and save crawled web pages in a specific format.
+1. **pagedir:** Provides functions to initialize and manage directories for storing crawled web pages.
+For details on its functions, please refer to `pagedir.h`.

- 2. **pagedir.h:** This header file provides the function declarations for pagedir.c,
+2. **index:** Provides functionality to create, save, and manage an in-memory index structure, which stores word occurrences by document.
+For further details, please refer to `index.h`.

+3. **word:** Provides a function to normalize words by converting them to lowercase, enabling case-insensitive word handling across the project.
+For further details, see `word.h`.

- 3. **Makefile:** The Makefile is responsible for compiling the pagedir.c file into an object file and bundling it into a library that can be used by other modules.
+4. **Makefile:** Compiles the `pagedir.c`, `index.c`, and `word.c` source files into object files and bundles them into a library that can be linked with other modules.

+***

+This setup ensures a structured approach, where each component serves a specific purpose, and individual functions are detailed in their respective header files.